isi-ies-group/surCO-Solar-Urban-Recource-Collaboration/README.md

 License is MIT.
 See `LICENSE`.

-Copyright © Instrumentation and Systems Integration group, Instituto de Energía Solar, Universidad Politécnica de Madrid.
+Developed by Instrumentation and Systems Integration group, Instituto de Energía Solar.

+Copyright © Universidad Politécnica de Madrid.
 2024, 2025.